*The original article posted on April 17, 2020 has been updated to reflect changes as of June 15, 2020.

 A borrower receives a loan amount of $1,000,000 and spends 75% of the loan proceeds on payroll costs and uses all of the remaining funds on qualifying expenses.
 The borrower’s average number of full-time equivalent employees from Feb.
 15, 2019, to June 30, 2019, is 100.
 On Feb.
 15, 2020, the borrower’s average number of full-time equivalent employees is still 100; however, sometime after Feb.
 15, 2020, the borrower terminates 10 employees and the borrower’s average number of full-time equivalent employees during the eight-week period following disbursement of loan proceeds drops to 90.
 By June 30, 2020, the borrower has rehired its 10 employees or hired 10 new replacement full-time equivalent employees.
 The maximum amount of loan forgiveness would be the full $1,000,000 and no reduction will be required due to the momentary decrease in number of full-time equivalent employees.

 Some uncertainty exists when interpreting the CARES Act and relevant guidance related to loan forgiveness.
-For example, the CARES Act permits borrowers to restore any reductions in workforce or wages by June 30, 2020, but it is unclear how exactly to execute such restorations.
-Additionally, guidance has not been issued to determine if borrowers will be punished if employees refuse to come back to work because they make more on unemployment, or if employees voluntarily quit.
-If a borrower spends 70% of its loan proceeds on payroll costs, but 30% on qualifying expenses, will the SBA truly not allow any loan forgiveness?
+However, we know there is a safe harbor period borrowers until Dec.
+31, 2020 that allows a borrower to restore any reductions in workforce or wages and not suffer a loan forgiveness reduction.
+Furthermore, guidance has been issued stating borrowers will not be punished if employees refuse to come back to work after receiving a written rehire offer letter, if an employee is fired for cause, or if employees voluntarily quit or reduce hours so long as these cases are documented.
+If a borrower spends 55% of its loan proceeds on payroll costs, but 45% on qualifying expenses, the SBA will allow loan forgiveness to be provided on a proportionate sliding scale basis.

 Borrowers need to plan their use of the loan proceeds now so loan forgiveness can be maximized and to put practices in place for documenting the use of loan proceeds that prove how the funds were spent and that they were spent on payroll costs and qualified expenses.
 Each borrower will be required to present detailed payroll and financial records as evidence to its lender when requesting loan forgiveness at the end of the eight-week period to prove loan proceeds were properly used and to determine what portion of the loan amount can be forgiven.
 See SBA Part Eight for information on when PPP loans are misused.
 Borrowers can begin providing this documentation and requesting forgiveness in week seven of its eight-week period, though the format of the required application has not been determined as of today.